fotober

 Build your real estate photography portfolio

 Create strategic opportunities to build your portfolio through different channels.
 Offer free or discounted shoots to local real estate agents who regularly list properties.
-Contact property management companies that handle multiple rental units for consistent work opportunities.
-Focus on capturing a variety of homes, from small apartments to luxury properties, to show your range.
+Reach out to property management companies handling multiple rental units for consistent work opportunities.
+Focus on capturing a variety of homes, from small apartments to luxury properties, to show your range and appeal to a broader client base.

 Local networking can lead to valuable portfolio opportunities: